Congratulations 2017-18 Graduates!

 Logan John, who majors in Philosophy and Religion, said that “my experiences with Jewish songs, Islamic Sallah, Hindu Puja, and Greek Orthodox iconography left me wanting to do more field work.
 I hope this is an experience the Philosophy and Religion Department is able to provide for years to come.”
 Kasi Mae Breon, another major of the department, observed that the field trip was enjoyable and educational.
 “It was a calming experience that will not be forgotten.
 Overall, I felt that the leaders from each worship site gave a message about offering inclusiveness to other faiths, which I feel is an important issue for our society today,” she said.

-On behalf of the faculty of the Department of Philosophy and Religion, we wish to thank warmly the office of the Dean of Arts and Science, the Office of Student Involvement and Leadership and the Friends of the Library who helped cover the costs of the trip.
+On behalf of the faculty of the Department of Philosophy and Religion, we warmly thank the office of the Dean of Arts and Science, the Office of Student Involvement and Leadership and the Friends of the Library who helped cover the costs of the trip.